function buildPersonalWebsite() {

 My First Game (And First Disaster)

 Like every beginner, I aimed way too high.
-I wanted to create the next big puzzle game with:
+I wanted to create the next big puzzle game with complex mechanics, beautiful 3D graphics, an original soundtrack, and multiplayer features.

 What I actually built was a barely functional mess that crashed every 30 seconds.
 But those crashes taught me more than any tutorial ever could.